-In a decade or so we will not be driving our own cars any more.
-We will just tell them where to go.
-Cars will plot a route, drive us there, and keep us safe.
-It may be forbidden to drive a car yourself as human drivers cause more accidents than computers.
-A few decades ago, when Knight Rider was a popular television series, this seemed a distant possibility, but today the technology is already there.
-Algorithms are going to make many decisions.
-We may still decide what we want, for example where we want to go to, or what kind of book we like to read, but algorithms will decide the specifics.
-You may accept this because the algorithms are better at doing these jobs than you are.
+A few decades from now, we may not be driving our cars anymore.
+We tell them where we want to go.
+Our cars then plot a route, bring us there, and keep us safe.
+Perhaps it will be forbidden to drive yourself when human drivers cause more accidents than self-driving cars.
+When I was a teenager, and Knight Rider was a popular television series, it seemed a distant possibility.
+Today the technology is there.
+Artificial intelligence may soon make many decisions for us.
+We may still decide what we want, for example, what kind of book we like to read, but algorithms decide the specifics.
+And you might even be happy with it because artificial intelligence knows better what you desire than you do.

 Featured image: Dead Sea Scroll – part of Isaiah Scroll (Isa 57:17 – 59:9).
 Public Domain.

 1. Are You Living In a Computer Simulation?
 Nick Bostrom (2003).
 Philosophical Quarterly (2003) Vol. 53, No. 211, pp. 243-255. [link]